Milorad Dodik: Second term (2006–2010)

-During the campaign for the 2006 general election, following Montenegrin independence, Dodik said that Republika Srpska didn't rule out its right for an independence referendum.
+During the campaign for the 2006 general election, following Montenegrin independence, Dodik said that Republika Srpska didn't rule out its right to an independence referendum.
 At the election, Dodik's SNSD won 46.9% percent of votes, while the SDS won 19.5%.
 The international community saw him as a moderate democratic leader of Republika Srpska.
 Dodik had support from Western countries that were seeking to marginalise the Serbian nationalists.
 They believed that they had found an alternative in Dodik.
-After he became a prime minister, the West continued to support him at the expense of Serb nationalist parties.
+After he became the prime minister, the West continued to support him at the expense of Serb nationalist parties.
 The Western countries promised that, if Dodik remains the prime minister, Republika Srpska would receive Western economic assistance.
-The OHR and the Western powers also wanted to ensure that he realised his promise to return 70,000 Croat and Bosniak refugees to Republika Srpska.
+The High Representative for Bosnia and Herzegovina and the Western powers also wanted to ensure that he realised his promise to return 70,000 Croat and Bosniak refugees to Republika Srpska.

 As promised, after Dodik won the election, Republika Srpska received financial aid from the European Union, that money was used to pay salaries for civil servants and the police.
-In mid-February 2007, Dodik traveled to the United States, where he was received by Madeleine Albright.
+In mid-February 2007, Dodik travelled to the United States, where he was received by Madeleine Albright.
 She described him as "a breath of fresh air" and pledged €3.6 million of immediate aid.
 Republika Srpska also received aid from the British government in the same month.
 British Foreign Secretary, Robin Cook, said in front of the National Assembly of Republika Srpska that Dodik's government "did more in its first two weeks to improve the lives of the people than its predecessor did in two years."

-Later, Dodik became the most powerful Serb politician in Bosnia and Herzegovina and later the West viewed him as "an unabashed nationalist and the greatest threat to Bosnia and Herzegovina's fragile, multiethnic peace."
+Later, Dodik became the most powerful Serb politician in Bosnia and Herzegovina, and the West viewed him as "an unabashed nationalist and the greatest threat to Bosnia and Herzegovina's fragile, multiethnic peace."
 After he became a prime minister, Dodik became even more nationalist than the SDS.
 During a police reform in Republika Srpska, Dodik managed to create a nationalist profile for himself.
 Haris Silajdžić, meanwhile, won election for Bosniak member of the Presidency of Bosnia and Herzegovina.
-As he was a minister during the Bosnian War and close associate of Alija Izetbegović, Silajdžić criticised Republika Srpska as genocidal entity and called for its abolition.
+As he was a minister during the Bosnian War and close associate of Alija Izetbegović, Silajdžić criticised Republika Srpska as a genocidal entity and called for its abolition.
 Moreover, Silajdžić advocated further centralisation of Bosnia and Herzegovina.

 On 5 May 2008, Dodik and Serbian President Boris Tadić inaugurated the Park Republika Srpska in Belgrade.